Byakko12/holbertonschool-low_level_programming/0x15-file_io/README.md

 > * if the file already exists, truncate it
 > * if filename is NULL return -1
 > * if text_content is NULL create an empty file

+**2-append_text_to_file.c**
+* function that appends text at the end of a file.

+> * Prototype: int append_text_to_file(const char *filename, char *text_content);
+> * where filename is the name of the file and text_content is the NULL terminated string to add at the end of the file
+> * Return: 1 on success and -1 on failure
+> * Do not create the file if it does not exist
+> * If filename is NULL return -1
+> * If text_content is NULL, do not add anything to the file.
+Return 1 if the file exists and -1 if the file does not exist or if you do not have the required permissions to write the file